LivingLegacyMedia/vowbound/chapter_12.md

 The forest welcomed them with early morning birdsong and dappled sunlight filtering through the canopy.
 Cassian had walked this path before—had run through these woods just hours earlier when fleeing the capital.
 But something was different now.

 The trees felt *closer*.
-Not threatening, but present.
+Present.
 Aware.

 He stopped, one hand against an oak trunk, and felt... something.
-Not quite warmth.
-Not quite a pulse.
-But a sense of *life* flowing beneath the bark.
+A sense of *life* flowing beneath the bark—something between warmth and pulse.
 Growth pushing upward through roots and branches.
 Patient, relentless, ancient.

 "You alright?"
 Mira asked, stopping a few paces ahead.